 About the '49 Club

-- Nominee may be an active, retired or deceased District 1 or District 2 member.
+- Be an active, retired or deceased EATA member from either District 1 or District 2.

-- Nominee must be, or had been, a member of District 1 or District 2 or a combination of both for a minimum of 15 years preceding this nomination.
+- Be, or had been, a member of District 1 or District 2 or a combination of both for a minimum of 15 years preceding the nomination.

 Deceased District 1 or District 2 members not meeting the 25 years qualification may be considered for induction into the EATA ’49 Club if their work brought distinction to District 1 and/or District 2.